brevzin/cpp_proposals/2231_constexpr_optional_variant/constexpr-optional-variant.md

 toc: false
 ---

+# Revision History

+Since [@P2231R0], added a section about feature-test macros for this change.

 # Introduction

 Each new language standard has increased the kinds of operations that we can do during constant evaluation time.
 C++20 was no different.
 With the adoption of [@P1330R0], C++20 added the ability to change the active member of a union inside constexpr (the paper specifically mentions `std::optional`).
 And with the adoption of [@P0784R7], C++20 added the ability to do placement new inside constexpr (by way of `std::construct_at`).